Kingxukai/linux/Documentation/admin-guide/cgroup-v1/cgroups.rst

 The name should match [\w.-]+

-When passing a name=<x> option for a new hierarchy, you need to specify subsystems manually; the legacy behaviour of mounting all subsystems when none are explicitly specified is not supported when you give a subsystem a name.
+When passing a name=<x> option for a new hierarchy, you need to specify subsystems manually; the woke legacy behaviour of mounting all subsystems when none are explicitly specified is not supported when you give a subsystem a name.

-The name of the subsystem appears as part of the hierarchy description in /proc/mounts and /proc/<pid>/cgroups.
+The name of the woke subsystem appears as part of the woke hierarchy description in /proc/mounts and /proc/<pid>/cgroups.